Too Many Revisions

-Why it’s the 3D Studio’s Fault?
+Why It’s the 3D Studio’s Fault

 What to Keep in Mind

 There are those clients who have this mindset that if we don’t make revisions, we are not creative or productive enough.
 Honestly, I don’t know why.
-Perhaps they think that it’s not possible to create something good on the first try, they will request revisions to see if we can create something more that they can choose from.
+Perhaps they think that it’s not possible to create something good on the first try.
+So, they will request revisions to see if we can create something more that they can choose from.

-If you think we’re not experts, then what’s the point of working with us?
+If you think we’re not experts, then what’s the point in working with us?
 However, if you feel the other way around, just please don’t make any distractions!
 If you do, I’d advise looking for another studio, tell them what you want from them, then spend your time doing what you can do.

-If a customer orders a food and complains that the dish isn’t good enough and may still be improved, he will send back the dish to the kitchen.
+If a customer orders food and complains that the dish isn’t good enough and may still be improved, he will send back the dish to the kitchen.
 The main chef will then check the dish.
 If he believes that the dish isn’t properly done and wasn’t prepared like it should, of course, he will make appropriate revisions.

 However, if he finds out that the dish was prepared based on the house rules, without anything wrong with it, the dish is sent back to the customer.
-If the customer still insists his point, the chef will ask him to leave.
+If the customer still insists on his point, the chef will ask him to leave.

-How to Establish Proper Communication
+How 3D Studios Should Establish Proper Communications

 Given that the 3D studio is the one who’s mostly responsible for the revisions, this is how they should interact with their client: